-- Develop a Science Europe position on the ERA that builds upon members' policies and practices; promote collaborative activities that contribute to improving access to excellent R&I for researchers across Europe; and further facilitate the free circulation of knowledge, researchers, and technology (as referenced in the ERA strategic objectives and 14 ERA actions). - Promote the need for fundamental research, both curiosity-driven and to underpin innovation. - Develop policy briefs, collective positions, and campaigns that advocate and support sustainable R&I systems, encourage further investment in research across Europe, promote excellent research, and aim to increase European R&I performance. - Guide and promote policy advances and advocate with the EU institutions to promote the best conditions for participation of Science Europe Member Organisations in the EU Framework Programmes.
+- Develop a Science Europe position on the ERA that builds upon members' policies and practices; promote collaborative activities that contribute to improving access to excellent R&I for researchers across Europe; and further facilitate the free circulation of knowledge, researchers, and technology (as referenced in the ERA strategic objectives and 14 ERA actions). - Promote the need for fundamental research, both curiosity-driven and to underpin innovation. - Develop policy briefs, collective positions, and campaigns that advocate and support sustainable R&I systems, encourage further investment in research across Europe, promote excellent research, and aim to increase European R&I performance.
+Set up a forum for European integration to strengthen and support the capacity for action. - Guide and promote policy advances and advocate with the EU institutions to promote the best conditions for participation of Science Europe Member Organisations in the EU Framework Programmes.
 Give particular regard to European Partnerships, Missions, and Widening actions, by monitoring implementation of the first Horizon Europe Strategic Plan (2021-2024) and the execution of the Framework Programme as a whole.

-• Develop foresight mechanisms in collaboration with Science Europe Member Organisations to enable the drafting of timely positions on topics that will influence R&I policy and legislation, according to the values of Science Europe, in particular protecting the freedom of scientific inquiry.
+Develop advocacy campaigns and actions to ensure the consideration of research in any and all relevant EU legislation, and implement a monitoring process to allow for timely action for drafting of positions and the establishment of advocacy campaigns in collaboration with Science Europe Member Organisations.
 Identify key issues for Science Europe Member Organisations with regard to R&I policy developments.
 Continually monitor Science Europe Member Organisations' activities and capabilities to provide added value where appropriate.